 Attendance of the equivalent of 2 days of archaeological conferences or Heritage Days:

-The NAS Conference diary includes a list of suitable conferences for the NAS Part II, including the NAS Annual Conference.
+The NAS Calendar includes a list of suitable conferences for the NAS Part 2, including the NAS Annual Conference.
 More information on international conferences can also be found by following this link.

 Heritage events should have clearly defined aims and objectives.
 The NAS has run Heritage Days, looking at how our archaeology is conserved, curated, displayed and interpreted for the general public.
 These have included day on UK Protected Wreck Sites such as the A1 submarine and the Duart Point Wreck.
 Along with trips to museums and historic ships which have incorporated behind the scenes tours and a chance to meet the curators.
 These have been run to the SS Great Britain, Portsmouth Historic Dockyard, The Vasa Museum, HMS Belfast and the Cutty Sark.

-Participants will need to have their attendance confirmed by the conference/event organiser, or a NAS tutor on their Part II Attendance Record Form or in the appropriate section of their Training Record Card.
+Participants will need to have their attendance confirmed by the conference/event organiser, or a NAS tutor on their Part 2 Attendance Record Form or in the appropriate section of their Training Record Card.

 NAS Part 2 report: